awez/amirrajan.github.com/a-dark-room/index.md

 - A write up on [Huffington Post](http://www.huffingtonpost.com/2014/05/01/a-dark-room-iphone-game_n_5241335.html), which reaches _millions_ (even Ellen DeGeneres follows them on Twitter).
 - A write up on Medium by [Barrett Sheridan](https://medium.com/@bsheridan), formerly a tech editor at Bloomberg Businessweek.
 - An interview with DFW CBS 11...
 I was on local TV!
 But I don't have cable/bunny ears, so I couldn't watch it #sadpanda.
-- A article/interview for the Dallas Morning News.
+- An article/interview for the Dallas Morning News.
 - That plus a few small independent blogs wrote about the game.

 All this, and A Dark Room _still_ fell from #1.
 It's, in fact, struggling to keep the #6 spot now.
 US downloads have dropped 80% from the weeks before.
 On the bright side, being out of the top spot gave me the window to push out a crucial release of the game.
 The reviews will reset, but it's (now) worth the risk.